JBorrow/notes/why_science_is_important_csu.md

 Why Bother Communicating Science?
 ---------------------------------

+Funding
+Public Enjoy science
+Citizen science!
+Inspiration
+Good for institution

 Why should you communicate your science, rather than professionals?
 -------------------------------------------------------------------

+Passionate about your research
+Helps you
+Foster partnerships

 Discussion Point: Should outreach activities contribute to academic careers?
 ----------------------------------------------------------------------------